 Moreover, ZHL recruits thousands of people for EMT jobs annually for its ambulance and related services, who have been trained under its sister concern, Life Supporters Institute of Health Sciences (LIHS), a registered not-for-profit, recognized by The Government Of India for EMT and Paramedic Training.

 Why India requires trained EMTs

 In India, there have been several accidents and mishaps for many years now, especially with respect to the road.
 In such cases, the ‘Golden Hour’, and the ‘Platinum Ten Minutes’ are of prime essence because prompt medical attention is imperative to increase the chances of survival.
 In rural areas of the country, this has been known to be a bigger challenge due to the lack of sincerity and efficient services as well as personnel during emergencies.

 While such situations have occurred less frequently in the recent past, unfortunately, there are still people in India who do not rush to the aid of the injured during accidents and mishaps.
 Therefore, there is an eternal need for trained EMTs, especially for ambulances who basically tend to be lifesavers in case of such fatalities.

-With trained EMTs, especially those working in ambulances, there are higher chances of survival in the case of accidents, trauma and mishaps are.
-This explains the growing demand for EMT jobs, and sound education and training that is on par with developed countries for the same, and to further improve the EMS system in India.
+With trained Emergency Medical Technicians, especially those working in ambulances, there are higher chances of survival in the case of accidents, trauma and mishaps.
+This explains the growing demand for EMT jobs and sound education and training that is on par with developed countries for the same, and to further improve the EMS system in India.